xumingming/storm-wiki/Setting-up-development-environment.md

 1. Set JAVA_HOME environment variable appropriately
 2. Install Java dev package (more info [here](http://goo.gl/D8lI) for Mac OSX users)
 3. Upgrade autoconf on your machine
+4. Follow the instructions in [this blog post](http://blog.pmorelli.com/getting-zeromq-and-jzmq-running-on-mac-os-x)

 If you run into any errors when running `./configure`, [this thread](http://stackoverflow.com/questions/3522248/how-do-i-compile-jzmq-for-zeromq-on-osx) may provide a solution.